shangl02/scRNASeq_spatial/spatial_pipeline/README.md

 	singularity pull docker://shl198/sc_ppl:202306

 ## How to run the workflow
-Users can follow the steps in file run_jupyterlab_in_HPC.md in parent directory to run the workflow.
+Users can follow the steps in file run_jupyterlab_in_HPC.md in parent directory to setup the environment.
+The detailed steps are described in the jupyter notebooks.